$ openstack role add --user <user> --project <project> swiftoperator

 An OpenShift Container Platform deployment comprises control plane machines, compute machines, and a bootstrap machine.

-By default, the OpenShift Container Platform installation process stands up three control plane and three compute machines.
+By default, the OpenShift Container Platform installation process creates three control plane machines.

 Each machine requires: